BCST 126 Sound For Visual Media (3)

 After successful completion of this course, students will be able to:

-- Outcome 2: Describe and demonstrate the use of field recording equipment necessary to successfully record sync dialog and field effects at these sites.
+- Outcome 1: Describe and demonstrate the use of field recording equipment necessary to record sync dialog and field sound effects in various video production location scenarios.

-- Outcome 4: Organize a post-production sound timeline for a visual media project.
+- Outcome 2: Organize a post-production sound timeline for a visual media project and create a spot session for dialog, music, and effects.

-- Outcome 5: Operate a digital audio workstation to edit, apply signal processing, and mixdown sound for a visual media production.
+- Outcome 4: Operate a digital audio workstation to record, edit, apply signal processing and mix down all stems in a soundtrack in a visual media project to various formats.